Lipschitz-aware Linearity Grafting for Certified Robustness: Experiments

 \subsection{Applicability to Non-ReLU activations}

-We observed that applying our method (w/o \textit{slope} loss) with non-ReLU activations improves verified accuracy (VA) from 41.5\% to 43.1\% (+1.6\%) on Sigmoid networks and from 40.2\% to 46.1\% (+5.9\%) on Tanh networks, without performing any hyperparameter tuning.
+We observed that applying our method (w/o \textit{slope} loss) with non-ReLU activations improves verified accuracy on Sigmoid networks (+1.6\%) and Tanh networks (+5.9\%), without performing any hyperparameter tuning.
 Although SA and RA dropped by about 2\% in both cases, these initial results suggest that our method has the potential to generalize beyond ReLU-based architectures.
-The experiments are conducted on the CNN-B with cifar-10, under the same adversarial training setup as used in our paper.
+The experiments are conducted under the same adversarial training setup in this paper.